chialab/dna/docs/guide/properties.md

 #### event

-The name of the event to trigger when property had been updated.
+The name of the event to trigger when a property is updated.
 If `true`, the event name will be composed by the property name with suffix `change` (eg. for the property `age`, the event name will be `agechange`).
 Also, `oldValue` and `newValue` properties are passed as event detail.

 ```ts
 import { Component, customElement, property } from '@chialab/dna';